 We bought our plants from a local nursery near Leek (Barncroft Nurseries – they don’t do mail order) but you could probably buy or order them from a specialist nursery exhibiting at one of the RHS shows (RHS shows).
 Growers tend to classify C. squallida as an alpine or rockery plant, or sometimes list it under groundcover.

-You could also try an online nursery such as Moorland Cottage Plants (search on Leptinella).
+You could also try online such as from Beth Chatto Gardens, which is also open to visitors.
 Other nurseries sell the darker-leaved version, ‘Platt’s Black’, which is not really the colour for a lawn alternative – well, we don’t think so.